surifirstpin/Acubi_documentation/Version.5/Reports.md

 > **Note :** To view the **Timeline Filters** in details please go to Timeline filters document.

-**7.** The report data is retrieved based on **filter** applied if any.
+**7.** The report data is retrieved based on **Filter** applied if any.
 All the fields selected are visible in filter expression list using which you can apply filters.

 > **For Example :** Apply filter expression to measure field **Quantity sum is greater than or equal to 10000** in filter section and data is retrieved on based on the filters applied.

   -  Hit the **Run** button, data is displayed based on the filters applied.

-**5.** Similarly, we can apply **Hidden Filters** to the report data, By Clicking Filter Icon available at field list of the report.
+**8.** Similarly, we can apply **Hidden Filters** to the report data, By Clicking on Filter Icon available in field list of a report.
 The data can also be retrieved based on the applied hidden filters, this hidden filters are visible in the list of filter expression but are hidden in data section.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/603d0055942c97790066aa8195ad659038778ad2/images/hidden_filter.png)

-**6.** To Add more filters click on **Add Rule**.
+**9.** To Add more filters click on **Add Filter**.

-**7.** To Delete the filter applied Click **Ban Icon** as shown in the image.
+**10.** To Delete the filter applied Click **Ban Icon** as shown in the image.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b0f6dc49657c9a5d48f6810415f48efbe047dc36/images/full_filters.png)